ombulabs/blog/_posts/2019-08-07-vim-basics.markdown

 ---
 layout: post
-title: vim Basics
+title: Vim Guide for Beginners
 date: 2019-08-07 10:28:02
-categories: ["text editor", "vim", "best text editor"]
+categories: ["learning", "vim"]
 author: bronzdoc
 ---

 # VIM basics

-I will not bore you by telling you the history of Vim, and the differences between vi and Vim and all of its philosophy...
+I will not bore you by telling you the history of [Vim](https://github.com/vim/vim), and the differences between vi and Vim and all of its philosophy...

 If you are interested in that, you can give it a look [here](https://en.wikipedia.org/wiki/Vim_(text_editor)).